themayurkumbhar/themayurkumbhar.github.io/posts/getting-started.md

----
-layout: post
-title:  "Getting Started With GitHub Pages in Markdown!"
+# Getting Started With GitHub Pages in Markdown!
----

-# Welcome

 **Hello world**, this is my first blog post using **Markdown** and **GitHub Pages**.